Workflow rules management

 As the devices search does not support all conceivable data points at the moment - such as device -related issue history - these cannot be used in the filtering as of yet but we are actively expanding the search's capabilities to include such information as well.

-To edit manual data filter, press Edit manual filter instead button on the Data filter -screen to switch into viewing filtering string.
+To edit manual data filter, open the editor by clicking the Edit button and from the editor press Edit manually button to switch into viewing filtering string.
 If you have already added filtering arguments using editor, manual filter is already filled with filter string based on those arguments:

 In addition to filtering based on agent device's fields, you can also use pre-existing Applixure alerts and warnings as basis for matching devices for the work item.